brianhouse/art_and_code/units/3_nonlinearity/description.md

   <img src="code/6_in_.png" width=600 />
 </p>

 Both of these tests should have produced different answers.
-In the first example, the word we were looking for, "good", was couched in a longer phrase.
+But in the first example, a word we were looking for, "good", was couched in a longer phrase, and so it didn't match exactly.
 We can fix that by using the `in` keyword instead of the `==` operator:

 ```py
 print("How are you today?")